global-container-format/gcf-spec/README.md

 ## Resources

 Each resource consists of a descriptor and some associated content data.
+Descriptors are collected in the descriptor block, and resources' data follows.
 The resource descriptor has the following structure:

 Name                   | Format     | Description
 -----------------------|------------|-----------------------------